novinary/React-Router-Movies/PSEUDOCODE.md

 Add functionality so the Home button on the SavedList component navigates back to home.
 - First, import { Link } from 'react-router-dom'; inside of Movie.js - Done
 - Make home-button in SavedList.js a Link - Done

+** Stretch Goals **
+Refactor so that our code is DRY.
+You may notice that we are using essentially the same exact JSX code in the Movie component and the MovieDetails component in MovieList.js create a new component in MovieCard.js that returns this JSX code.
+Then remove the old code from Movie and MovieDetails and instead return the new MovieCard component.